nelsons502/startup/notes.md

 The hardest part of this deliverable was getting the right structure set up for the different pages.
 I was able to get everything working smoothly thanks to inspiration from the simon login code.
 There were a few scary moments here and there where I did not know what to do with any error, and the debugging features in the browser came in handy.

 I will probably add an `About` page to my site eventually.
 For now, the 4 pages I have will be good!

+## 4/16/25
+I learned a ton about Express and Node.js!
+Just as I was starting to really like Javascript and appreciate all the awesome things it can do, I learned that it can be my backend code as well!
+There was definitely a lot more Promises and `async` functions in this deliverable than the last one.
+It was very fun to get a server up and running in my development environment.
+I'm very proud of the code that is working to get reponses from the API and save them to the server.
+I think the best feature is (and will continue to be) the Posts.
+It isn't as "cool" as the AI, but I want it to become something that really builds a sense of community into Focus Coding.

+I'm about to deploy my server to the internet.
+I pray everything goes smootly with that.